 capitol hill station

-The Capitol Hill Station is sited in the heart of Broadway Commercial District, serving a very vibrant and dense urban center.
+The Capitol Hill Station is sited in the heart of Broadway Commercial District, serving a vibrant and dense urban center.
 The design of the station reinforces Broadway’s pedestrian-oriented character.
-It connects the neighborhood to UW, downtown Seattle, and the airport.
+It connects the neighborhood to University of Washington, downtown Seattle, and Sea-Tac International Airport.
 Since its opening in 2016, light rail ridership has doubled.

 140 Broadway E. Seattle, WA